Machx/UnitTestKit/ReadMe.md

 # Unit Test Kit

-Unit Test Kit is a Swift Package meant exclusively for complimentary additions to the XCTest Framework.
+Unit Test Kit is a Swift Package meant exclusively for complimentary additions to Swift Test and XCTest Frameworks.

 ## License